microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/authenticationeventlistener-update.md

 ## Examples

 ### Request
-The following is an example of a request to update an authentication event listener's trigger conditions:
+The following example shows a request to update an authentication event listener's trigger conditions:

 <!-- {
   "blockType": "request",